 Connecting Servos to a Autopilot¶

-If using a Pixhawk connect the servo to the “SB” port on the back of the autopilot.
+If using an autopilot with a designated “SBUS out” pin ,connect the servo to that port on the autopilot.
 For Cube autopilots use the “SBUSo” port.
 For other autopilots without these connectors see the instructions below.
 The BRD_SBUS_OUT parameter must be enabled (=1).

 On some autopilots, this pin has a shared function with analog RSSI input by setting RSSI_ANA_PIN to this pin.
 These functions cannot be used simultaneously.